astares/Astares-Library/README.md

 # Astares-Library
-Example Project generated using Astares UML Support for Pharo
+Example Project generated using Astares UML Support for Pharo - a simplified library model is used to demo some features

 # Overview